PriyankaCornelius/Airline-Reservation-System/Project_Documentation/ProjectJournal/XpValues.md

 #### Bharath - Communication
 <li>Discussed on team members experience in IT industry if any and just spoke about technologies they worked on to select the technologies needed to implement for the project</li>

+#### Varun - Communication
+<li>We discussed on team members experience in IT industry and the languages in which they are proficient and worked previously.</li>
+<li>Discussed on the rough roadmap of the project</li>

 ## Week 2:

 #### Swetha - Communication, Feedback